gbb/numpy-fast-any-all/README.md

 Basically a ~14-17x faster implementation of a common use case for numpy.any/all() using numpy.logical_or/and().
 Implementation is trivial.

+It might be helpful to think of this as an extended version of logical_or/and.

 It was written to improve performance in situations where you are overlaying identically shaped arrays and building boolean masks within the shaped array.

 For example, if you have 3 raster images, A, B and C, representing different aspects of some data, and in the same shape: